sytabaresa/kingly/README.md

 We are seeking to generate test cases which end with the machine in the state `OUTER_B`.

-We are configuring our input generators by copy pasting the state machineu under test and adding the generators definition for each control state ;
+We are configuring our input generators by copy pasting the state machine under test and adding the generators definition for each control state ;

 ```javascript